sinusgamma/Deep-learning-air-pollution-forecaster/README.md

 ## How to improve?

 There are lots of ways to improve the model performance.
-Our input data could be better for training, we didn't use hyperparameter optimization, it is possible to use input and forecast over an area, not only a station, or inputting data from real forecast and check what the model predicts for the next day.
+Our input data could be better for training, we could use weather reanalysis and hourly data instead of daily.
+We didn't use hyperparameter optimization.
+It is possible to use input and forecast over an area, not only a station.
+We could connect our model with real forecast and check what the model predicts for the next day.

 ## License